 Momentum is the quantity of motion that an object has.

-Momentum helps us understand how much motion something has; if asked you how much it would hurt if you got hit by a ping pong, you’d ask, “how fast is it travelling?”, or if someone asked you how much it would hurt if you got hit by something moving at 1 m/s, you’d ask, “how big is the object?”.
+Momentum helps us understand how much motion something has; if asked you how much it would hurt if you got hit by a ping pong ball, you’d ask, “how fast is it travelling?”, or if someone asked you how much it would hurt if you got hit by something moving at 1 m/s, you’d ask, “how big is the object?”.
 Momentum allows us to easily answer questions like these and quantify the motion of an object.
 The formula for momentum is p = mv, where p is momentum, m is mass, and v is velocity.

 A concept that is often helpful is solving problems regarding momentum is impulse.
 Impulse can be quantified by the formula J = Ft, where J is impulse, F is force, and t is time.
 Impulse is the change in an object’s momentum when it is acted upon by a force (F) over a time (t).
 A very important relationship between impulse and momentum is the impulse-momentum theorem, which states that Ft = pf - pi (impulse = change in momentum).